raniaamina/LibreOffice-Content-Generator/README.md

 - Some Python Modules;
     - python-dotenv
     - openai
-    - tkinter
+    - google-generativeai
     - ttkthemes
 - Little knowledge of LibreOffice macros and python

 ## Usage
 - Install APSO extension first, if you don't know how to install LibreOffice extension DDG-ing first!
+- Rename sample.env to .env and save it to following directory (you may need create Scripts/python directory by yourself if not exist yet):
+    - Linux: `$HOME/.config/libreoffice/4/user/Scripts/python/.env`
+    - Windows: `%APPDATA%\LibreOffice\4\user\Scripts\python\.env`
+    - MacOS: `$HOME/Library/'Application Support'/LibreOffice/4/user/Scripts/python/.env`
-- Rename sample.env to .env and save it to your $HOME directory.
-Don't forget to replace API Key with your own.
+- Don't forget to replace API Key with your own.
 - Open LibreOffice Writer then, open Macros in Tools > Macros > Organize Python Scripts
-- Create new module, then copy and past content of LibreOffice_AI.py to your new module.
-Set the openai module path inside script if needed, and save it!
+- Just copy and paste LibreOfficexAi.py to following directory:
+    - Linux: `$HOME/.config/libreoffice/4/user/Scripts/python`
+    - Windows: `%APPDATA%\LibreOffice\4\user\Scripts\python`
+    - MacOS: `$HOME/Library/'Application Support'/LibreOffice/4/user/Scripts/python`
 - Write a sentences, select it, then run macro, [see this video](https://youtu.be/riSqE-5o8is)
 - [Update Video](https://youtu.be/nJqgQcosNjc)